 Where application of the mandatory measures listed in Tables 8.1 and 8.2 will not be sufficient to achieve the WFD objective of good status in all water bodies by 2015, additional measures need to be identified and considered (see Figure 8.1).
-The types of measures considered are at the discretion of the Member State; however, a non-exhaustive list of possible additional measures is provided for guidance in Annex VI Part B of the WFD and includes:
+The types of measures considered is at the discretion of the Member State; however, a non-exhaustive list of possible additional measures is provided for guidance in Annex VI Part B of the WFD and includes:

-- (i) Legislative instruments;
+- (i) legislative instruments;

-- (ii) Administrative instruments;
+- (ii) administrative instruments;

-- (iii) Economic or fiscal instruments;
+- (iii) economic or fiscal instruments;

-- (iv) Negotiated environmental agreements;
+- (iv) negotiated environmental agreements;

-- (v) Emission controls;
+- (v) emission controls;

-- (vi) Codes of good practice;
+- (vi) codes of good practice;

-- (vii) Recreation and restoration of wetlands areas;
+- (vii) recreation and restoration of wetlands areas;

-- (viii) Abstraction controls;
+- (viii) abstraction controls;

-- (ix) Demand management measures, inter alia, promotion of adapted agricultural production such as low water requiring crops in areas affected by drought;
+- (ix) demand management measures, inter alia, promotion of adapted agricultural production such as low water requiring crops in areas affected by drought;

-- (x) Efficiency and reuse measures, inter alia, promotion of water-efficient technologies in industry and watersaving irrigation techniques;
+- efficiency and reuse measures, inter alia, promotion of water-efficient technologies in industry and water-saving irrigation techniques;

-- (xi) Construction projects;
+- (xi) construction projects;

-- (xii) Desalination plants;
+- (xii) desalination plants;

-- (xiii) Rehabilitation projects;
+- (xiii) rehabilitation projects;

-- (xiv) Artificial recharge of aquifers;
+- (xiv) artificial recharge of aquifers;

-- (xv) Educational projects;
+- (xv) educational projects;

-- (xvi) Research, development and demonstration projects; and
+- (xvi) research, development and demonstration projects; and

-- (xvii) Other relevant measures.
+- (xvii) other relevant measures.